10 Best Indigenous Nigerian Food To Enjoy On A Trip

 Suya is typically made from thinly sliced beef, although other meats like chicken, goat, or even fish can also be used.
 The meat is marinated in a compelling mixture of ground peanuts, spices (such as paprika, ginger, and cayenne pepper), and seasonings.
 It is then skewered and grilled over an open flame or a charcoal grill, giving it a delectable smoky taste.

 Once cooked, the succulent meat is served with a sprinkle of extra spice mix (Yaji), sliced onions, tomatoes, and sometimes roasted pepper sauce.
-The fiery spices and tender, juicy meat make Suya an unforgettable experience that you will undoubtedly want to savour during your trip to Nigeria.
+The fiery spices and tender, juicy meat make Suya an unforgettable experience that you will undoubtedly want to savor during your trip to Nigeria.

 8. Pounded Yam and Egusi Soup